frankbraun/frankbraun.github.io/keystone/index.md

 5. Review and sign the transaction on the Keystone.
 6. Press `"Get Signature"` on Zashi and scan the signed transaction QR code from the Keystone.

-Zashi automatically transmits the transaction and done.
+Zashi automatically transmits the transaction and *done*.

 ## Open issues